-- The relative effects of planting density on fish and wildlife habitat versus production rates in woody plantings. - The potential for vegetative buffers to increase function by trapping sediment, cycling nutrients, and removing pesticides. - The selection of vegetation for the protection of structural measures that is appropriate for wetland function. - The potential for invasive or noxious plant species to establish on bare soils after construction and before the planned plant community is established. - The use of prescribed burning to restore wetland and adjacent upland plant communities. - Microtopography and hydroperiod when determining which species to plant.
+- The relative effects of planting density on wildlife habitat versus production rates in woody plantings. - The potential for vegetative buffers to increase function by trapping sediment, cycling nutrients, and removing pesticides. - The selection of vegetation for the protection of structural measures that is appropriate for wetland function. - The selection of vegetation for the protection of structural measures that is appropriate for wetland function. - The potential for invasive or noxious plant species to establish on bare soils after construction and before the planned plant community is established.

+Consider microtopography, hydrology and hydroperiod when determining which species of vegetation to plant.